Super-Yojan/Super-Yojan.github.io/content/post/Hashing.md

 date: 2022-10-04T23:16:28-04:00
 draft: false
 ---

-Let's say we want a data structure that can perform add, remove, and search in a **constant** time.
-How can we do it?
+When we require a data structure that can perform add, remove, and search operations in constant time, we can turn to the concept of hashing.
+While using an array allows for constant-time addition, searching and removal operations can be time-consuming.
+Hashing offers a solution by significantly reducing the time complexity involved.

-If we use an array we can add in a constant time, but to delete and search it will take a long time.
-That's where hasing comes in.
-Hashing allows us to reduce the time complexity by a lot.

-### Terminology
+## Terminology

-* Hash code
+Before diving into the details of hash tables, let's clarify some key terms:

-  - It's an integer value computed for a given object which will be used as the index
+* Hash code: An integer value computed for a given object, which serves as the index in the hash table.
-* Hash function
-  - A function that computes a hash code for an object
+* Hash function: A function that calculates the hash code for an object.
-* Hash table
-  - Place where we store object based on hash code.
-  - Mostly arrays
+* Hash table: A data structure that stores objects based on their hash codes, typically using an array.

-## Hash Table
+# Hash Table
-Hash table stores object in an array where the index of a given object is the hash code.
-Few things that we need to keep in mind while creating hash table is how to compute the hash code?
-What to do when hash code collides for two objects.

-#### Computing hash code
+A hash table stores objects in an array, using the object's hash code as the index.
+To achieve constant-time operations, we need to address two important aspects: computing the hash code and handling collisions.

+**Computing the hash code**

-We need to adhere to Hash Contract while making our own hash function.
-Hash Contract basically says that if two object are equal they must return same hash code.
-We need to distribute different object failry, in order to reduce collision.
-Hash function should be fairly quick to compute.
+To ensure fairness and reduce collisions, the hash function must adhere to the Hash Contract.
+According to the contract, if two objects are equal, they must produce the same hash code.
+Additionally, the hash function should be efficient in its computation.

-If the hash code for a given object is high and we don't have the index for it, then we find a smaller integer.
-For example,

-If the hash code is 798, and the length of array is 10.
-We can use modolus operator to find a index within the array size.
-798%10 = 8 then 789 will be stored at index 8 of the array.
+When the hash code for an object is larger than the array size, we need to map it to a valid index within the array.
+This can be achieved by using the modulus operator.
+For example, if the hash code is 798 and the length of the array is 10, the index can be calculated as 798 % 10 = 8.
+Thus, the object will be stored at index 8 of the array.

-#### Separate Chaining
+**Handling collisions**

+Collisions occur when two or more objects produce the same hash code and need to be stored at the same index.
+One common approach to handle collisions is called Separate Chaining.
+In this method, if an index already has an object stored, we create a linked list at that index to accommodate multiple values.

-If there is something already in the given index, then we can use create a linked list at that given index to add more values.
-Load for a hash table is calculate by dividing the Total item count by the length of hash table.
+To evaluate the performance of a hash table, we calculate the load factor by dividing the total item count by the length of the hash table.
+Maintaining an appropriate load factor is crucial for the efficient operation of the hash table.

+Hash tables provide an efficient solution for achieving constant-time operations for add, remove, and search tasks.
+By properly computing hash codes and handling collisions, we can leverage the power of hashing to address these requirements effectively.